3 horizontal lines, burger

 In this article I will describe the process and main code blocks to add sorting and filtering feature to a paginator.
 This paginator is written in Django using HTMx.

-How to add the feedback form using Django and HTMx
+How to implement the feedback form in Django and HTMx

 Clock